 - > Manage staff

 - Staff with this permission should be reviewed regularly, and those who have left removed from the system to ensure security.
 If you wish to delegate this to another member of staff, you may give them this permission too.

 - > Manage centre details

-- > Manage groups
+- Manage groups

 - View applications

 - > Approve applications

 - > Send to UCAS

-- Delete and undelete applications NEW
+- > Delete and undelete applications

-- View references
+- > View references

 - > Edit references

 - > Approve references

-- > Tracking offers and decisions NEW
+- > Tracking offers and decisions

-See the adviser portal user guide for more information on permissions.
+See the adviser portal guidance for more information on permissions.